brampat/security/defense/secure-coding/ssdlc/README.md

     * Will data storage be separated from the application's logic?
     * How will data storage be secured?
 * How will the application be accessed?
+  * Is it:
-  * Is it accessible via internet or only internally?
+    * Publicly accessible
+    * Client / partner accessible?
+    * Internally accessible?
   * Is VPN mandatory?
 * Does the application expose sensitive or important functionality?
   * Financial transactions